Can land be used for other purposes with a solar farm present?

 How does a battery storage lease/sale differ from a solar lease offer?

-The biggest difference between battery storage and solar energy development is the amount of acreage that is needed.
-Battery Storage projects are far more concentrated and only require 2-40 acres of buildable land.
+The biggest difference between battery storage and solar farms is the amount of acreage that is needed, and the proximity to electrical infrastructure.
+Battery storage projects are far more concentrated, and only require 1-10 acres of buildable land.
+Sites that are ideal for battery storage are generally located directly next to a substation, or within a half mile.
 Historically, battery storage developers will also attempt to acquire the property versus leasing the property.
 Current practices are moving to include battery storage with solar farm development where landowners could find themselves leasing their property for a combination of battery storage and solar development. $/acre rates for battery storage can be significantly higher than rates for solar development so be sure to get as many offers as possible to know that you are getting the best deal for your client.